Learn What You'll Do as an FBI Agent

 Candidates must successfully complete written and oral examinations, medical and physical exams, a psychological assessment, and an exhaustive background investigation.
 Also, candidates must be between 23 and 36 years of age at the time of appointment.
 Because AllCriminalJusticeSchools.com is not affiliated with any local, state or federal agency, you should be sure to check with your local FBI field office to see if the program you're interested in has any other specific requirements or restrictions.

 Skills, Schooling & Experience

-The U.S, Bureau of Labor Statistics 2012-13 Occupational Outlook Handbook* notes that the FBI looks for candidates who have a criminal justice degree (bachelor's or master's), or a degree in one of the following areas: engineering/science, accounting/finance or foreign languages.
-Then you'll need at least three years of work experience.
+The U.S, Bureau of Labor Statistics 2014-15 Occupational Outlook Handbook* notes that the FBI looks for candidates who have at least a bachelor's degree.
+Then you'll need at least three years of professional work experience—or you could have a combination of the two.
+You'll also need to take a lie detector test and the agency will conduct interviews with any references you provide.
 After you've been accepted by the agency, you'll head to the FBI academy on the U.S. Marine Corps base in Quantico, Virginia for 17 weeks.

-Currently the FBI is only accepting applications for candidates who have one or more of the following skills:
+Currently the FBI is only accepting applications for candidates who have one or more of the following skills or degrees: